KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS16.0-ATV.md

 *Alternative option is to use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.
 Resizing the partition manually will break support for encrypting /data.
 Format /data in TWRP recovery (Wipe -> Format data) after resizing to leave required space for crypto footer.*

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build uses 1280x720 resolution by default so you need to use a HDMI display that supports it.
-See [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) under 'Which values are valid for my monitor?' to see how to check which resolutions your display supports using Raspbian.
-If your display doesn't support 1280x720 resolution, you can try changing values in /boot/config.txt to something it does (see [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md)).
+If your display doesn't support 1280x720 resolution, you can try changing values in /boot/config.txt to something it does (see [this page](https://www.raspberrypi.org/documentation/computers/config_txt.html#hdmi-mode)).
 720p is still the maximum resolution that is supported by the graphics drivers used in this build.*

 Q: I have official 7" LCD display and touchscreen.
 What should I do?
 *A: Official 7" touchscreen is supported without any modifications.
 You will only need to change display size under Settings -> Display -> Display size (or change ro.sf.lcd_density to 120 in /system/build.prop) to adapt to the smaller resolution.*